-- 1 Select the objects. - 2 Click Object Align and Distribute Align and Distribute. - 3 To choose the area over which the objects are distributed, click one of the following buttons in the Distribute to area of the Align and Distribute inspector: - Selected objects -- distributes the objects over the area of the bounding box surrounding them - Page edge 🙀 distributes the objects over the entire drawing page - 4 To distribute objects horizontally, click one of the following buttons:
+- 1 Select the objects. - 2 Click Object Align and Distribute Align and Distribute. - 3 To choose the area over which the objects are distributed, click one of the following buttons in the Distribute to area of the Align and Distribute inspector: - Selected objects distributes the objects over the area of the bounding box surrounding them - Page edge distributes the objects over the entire drawing page - 4 To distribute objects horizontally, click one of the following buttons:

-- Distribute center horizontally 🖞 🖟 evenly spaces the center points of the objects along a horizontal axis - Distribute space horizontally 🔭 places equal intervals between the objects along a horizontal axis - 5 To distribute objects vertically, click one of the following buttons: - ullet Distribute top $\square$ evenly spaces the top edges of the objects - Distribute center vertically -- evenly spaces the center points of the objects along a vertical axis - $lue{}$ Distribute bottom $\lue{}$ evenly spaces the bottom edges of the objects - Distribute space vertically places equal intervals between the objects along a vertical axis
+- ullet Distribute center horizontally $\buildrel ullet$ evenly spaces the center points of the objects along a horizontal axis - ullet Distribute right ullet evenly spaces the right edges of the objects - Distribute space horizontally places equal intervals between the objects along a horizontal axis - 5 To distribute objects vertically, click one of the following buttons: - Distribute top evenly spaces the top edges of the objects - Distribute center vertically ----- evenly spaces the center points of the objects along a vertical axis

+- Distribute space vertically places equal intervals between the objects along a vertical axis